hacs/documentation/source/docs/use/type/appdaemon.md

 ---
-title: AppDaemon
+title: AppDaemon apps
 ---

 AppDaemon apps are apps for [AppDaemon](https://appdaemon.readthedocs.io/en/stable/).

 !!! abscract "Not enabled by default"
-    Since not all users are running AppDaemon, AppDaemon is **not** enabled by default in HACS.
+    By default, AppDaemon apps are **not** visible in HACS because they are used only by a small subset of users.
+To see them, you need to enable them in the configuration options.

-## Enable AppDaemon apps in HACS
+## Enabling AppDaemon apps in HACS

-Add a checkmark to the left of "Enable AppDaemon apps discovery & tracking" in the UI configuration for HACS, then click Submit.
+To enable AppDaemon apps in HACS, follow these steps:

+1. In Home Assistant, open the HACS configuration options as described under [Configuration options](/docs/use/configuration/options.md).
+2. In the **Options** dialog, select **Enable AppDaemon apps discovery & tracking**.

 ![configuration](/assets/images/options_flow/option3.png)

-See the documentation for more information about [configuring HACS](/docs/use/configuration/basic.md).
+3. To save the changes, select **Submit**.

 ## AppDaemon apps download location

-!!! info
 Any AppDaemon app downloaded with HACS is stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory), under  `appdaemon/apps/`.

 ??? nerd-mode